Reducing Your Risk for Preterm Labor and Delivery

 Physical and emotional abuse is harmful to you and your baby.
 If you are in an abusive relationship, seek help from your healthcare provider, family, or friends.
 You can also call organizations like the

 at 1-800-799-SAFE (7233).

 Learn the Signs of Preterm Labor

 To reduce the risk of preterm labor progressing to preterm delivery, learn the signs of preterm labor.
-Call your doctor right away if you have any signs of preterm labor.
+Call your healthcare provider right away if you have any signs of preterm labor.

 High Risk Women

 Women with a history of preterm births may need to have extra care to prevent preterm labor.
-Your doctor may recommend progesterone therapy during pregnancy or having a cerclage placed.
+Your healthcare provider may recommend progesterone therapy during pregnancy or having a cerclage placed.

 Abuse during pregnancy.
 March of Dimes website.
 Available at: